-- When you wish to collect a huge amount of data, it is a time-consuming process for your workers as they would have to clock in/out, click, etc., all the time.
+- When you wish to collect a vast amount of data, it is a time-consuming process for your workers as they would have to clock in/out, click, etc., all the time.
 Their reaction is not hard to predict.
 They will either feel that too much time is wasted on monitoring and registering, leaving them with insufficient hours to do the job, or that a new manufacturing software system is introduced as a sophisticated form of slavery.
-The owner can’t be trusting them if he wishes for such extensive control.
+The owner can’t trust them if he wishes for such extensive control.
 So, naturally, they will try to boycott the implementation.

-5. Don’t be lured by amazing features
+5. Don’t be lured by unique features

 Prodio offers you an alternative: you can start to plan your production straight away and later make decisions about which data is worth exporting to external accounting programs.

 Remember that, first and foremost, there is no time like today, and if you want to implement a new manufacturing software system, it is better to start from something simple.
 Hours spent on consultations and listening to “good advisors” will stop you from implementing a great solution.
 Instead, it is better to start doing something, introduce a simple solution, and then search for more advanced options if the need arises.
 But try today, not tomorrow.